 Unlimited tasks, workspaces and to-do lists

 Add as many team members for free.
 Many cool features inside.
 Sign up for nTask today.

 If you have a knack for colorful and fun sticky notes, you will really enjoy this to-do list app.
 More of a personal assistant than a take-full-control app, Antnotes notes are useful especially for reminders and staying productive.

-Choose from multiple colors, sizes, translucency options and more to create notes that keep you updated without unnecessary distraction.
-Rich text editing lets you emphasize on important elements.
+Choose from multiple colors, sizes, translucency options, and more to create notes that keep you updated without distraction.
+Rich text editing lets you emphasize essential elements.
 You can also add text and images to existing notes.